 Buy now US: Shimano SPhyre XC9 at Backcountry for $425

-Lake is another favourite amongst the cyclocross racers, and there are a few cross specific options on their books.
-The Lake MX 2332 is the range topper, and a specific race day shoe, so comes with a slimmed down sole for riders that rarely get off their bike.
+Lake is another favourite amongst the cyclocross racers, and there are a few cross-specific options on their books.
+The Lake MX 332 is the range topper and comes with a slimmed down sole for riders that rarely get off their bike.

-Known for the incredibly comfortable fit, there are multiple fits to choose from, all made from a Packer kangaroo leather. with Lake’s Outlast temperature regulating heal and tongue liner with a dual BOA IP1-S closure system.
-The Supercross version of the MX238 comes with a wider toe box and tighter heal cup for when off the bike and running, and even has a Thermaform carbon fibre heel cup which allows you to shape it specifically for your foot.
+Known for being incredibly comfortable, there are multiple fits to choose from, all made from a Packer kangaroo leather.
+They also feature Lake’s Outlast temperature regulating heal and tongue liner with a dual BOA IP1-S closure system.
+The Supercross version of the MX238 comes with a wider toe box and tighter heal cup for when off the bike and running, and also has a Thermaform carbon fibre heel cup which allows you to shape it specifically for your foot.

-The outsole uses what Lake call it’s Competition sole, make from 100% carbon fibre with it’s own Mountain Race X real rubber sole and has replaceable toe and heel spikes.
+The outsole uses what Lake term as the Competition sole, make from 100% carbon fibre with its own Mountain Race X real rubber sole and has replaceable toe and heel spikes.

-In theory they’re available in a huge range of sizes from 39 to 50EU, including half sizes, although, like the Chamelon Blue colour way, as pictured above, I’d expect some to be a special order from the brand directly.
-Weight tbc
+In theory they’re available in a huge range of sizes from 39 to 50EU, including half sizes.
+For the Chamelon Blue colourway, as pictured above, I’d expect some to be a special order from the brand directly.

 Buy now: Lake MX 332 shoe at Tredz for £315